Highlights of the COVID-19 relief bill advancing in Congress

 The Democrats’ goal is to have COVID-19 relief approved by mid-March, when extra unemployment assistance and other pandemic aid expires.
-The Senate, which Democrats control by a single vote, will consider the bill next.
+The Senate, which Democrats control with a tie-breaking vote from the vice president, will consider the bill next.

 A look at some highlights of the legislation: